Sivapriyajl/customer-churn-analysis-and-prediction/README.md

 Publically available telecom customer churn Kaggle dataset in csv format.( https://www.kaggle.com/datasets/alfathterry/telco-customer-churn-11-1-3/data )
 The dataset has approximately 7,043 rows and 50 columns, with each row representing an individual customer.
 ### Data Cleaning and Preprocessing
-Dropped some of the columns which are irrelevant and not needed for analysis and prediction.
-Missing values in categorical column Internet Type is replaced with 'No', in column churn category missing values are replaced with 'Other' and in churn reasons with 'Don't Know'.
+To prepare the data for analysis and prediction, the following cleaning and preprocessing steps were performed:
+**Column Dropping:**
+Irrelevant columns not required for analysis or prediction were removed from the dataset.
+**Handling Missing Values:**
+In the Internet Type column, missing values were replaced with "No" to indicate a lack of internet service.
+In the Churn Category column, missing values were filled with "Other."
+In the Churn Reasons column, missing values were replaced with "Don't Know."
+**New Column Creation:**
+An age_group column was created by categorizing ages into Young Adult, Middle-Aged Adult, Senior Citizen, and Elderly to understand churn patterns across different age groups.
+A high_revenue_customer column with boolean values was added based on Total Revenue to indicate customers who generate high revenue, providing insight into churn among valuable customers.

+## Methodology
+### Project Workflow
+1. Data collection, cleaning and processing
+2. Exploratory data analysis
+3. Feature engineering
+4. Model building and evaluation
+5. PowerBi Dashboard